 On the crest of the Bay of Fundy, St. Andrews By-the-Sea played host to Trudeau’s cabinet retreat at the beginning of 2016.
 Naturally, the resort town’s star accommodation, The Algonquin Resort was the venue of choice for budget talks.
 While the 18 holes at this plush Tudor-style property were closed at the time of the retreat, ministers and Trudeau could have spent their downtime charging down the Algonquin’s three-storey waterslide and keeping to a lean regime up in the fitness studio.

 A bit of hotel drama is not uncommon when the world’s leaders all come to town.
-The G20 in Germany’s harbour city of Hamburg was no different.
+The G20 in Germany’s harbor city of Hamburg was no different.
 While the Fairmont Vier Jahreszeiten had been fully booked out by the Saudi Royal Family (that is after the hotel turned down a reservation request by the American delegation), Trudeau could have chosen the Grand Elysée (to mingle with the Chinese President at the hotel bar) or The Reichshof where representatives from Brazil, Vietnam, the UK, and India stayed.

 Room5 sees what it’s like to stay the night at The Reichshof Hamburg…